logo

 A common misconception about fostering is that you won’t be able to foster if you have pets.

 Fostering with pets is possible, as long as you adhere to some simple guidelines.
-In line with BAAF (British Association for Fostering & Adoption) guidelines, Capstone Foster Care have a duty to ensure that their our foster carers know about, and adhere to, the following:
+In line with BAAF (British Association for Fostering & Adoption) guidelines, Capstone Foster Care have a duty to ensure that our foster carers know about, and adhere to, the following:

 • Pets are healthy e.g. regularly wormed, regularly checked at the vets